CNES/WASP/README.md

 ### Example

 First, you need to download and unzip the Level-2 products of your choice.
-Have a look at [theia_download](https://github.com/olivierhagolle/theia_download) if you don't know how to do this.
+Have a look at the [theia_download tool](https://github.com/olivierhagolle/theia_download) if you don't know how to do this.
 The following command line creates a composite centered around the 2018/05/02 out of 9 Level-2A products from a 46-day period:

 ```